nasa-nccs-hpda/terragpu/README.md

 Library to process and classify remote sensing imagery.
 This is work in progress currently supporting Random Forest classification and merging Convolutional Neural Networks from the deep-rsensing project.
 Each particular project includes its own README with information.
-When these projects are concluded, they will be migrated to their own repository.

 Raster processing relies in xarray and rasterio for memory mapping operations, using Dask as the backend.
-Pytorch is implemented for GPU accelaration of Sckitlearn models.
+PyTorch is implemented for GPU accelaration of Sckitlearn models.
+GPU acceleration is provided by the NVIDIA RAPIDS environment and we are in the development phase to support AMD GPUs.

-## Ongoing Projects

-- projects/cloudmask  - cloud masking of VHR imagery using Random Forest
-- projects/shadowmask - shadow masking of VHR imagery using geometry properties.

 ## Authors